Music Curriculum

 Implementation

 The music curriculum ensures pupils sing, listen, plan, perform and evaluate.
-This is embedded in the classroom activities along with weekly singing assemblies, performances, the learning of instruments and ‘Young Voices’.
+This is embedded in the classroom activities along with weekly singing assemblies, performances and the learning of instruments.

 Pupils also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.
 Teachers plan inclusive lessons for all pupils, so they access the music curriculum through fun and engaging activities, which promote a love of learning.
 Throughout the school pupils have opportunities to learn a wide range of instruments to build upon their own prior musical knowledge.